999-juiceWRLD/cp_book_notes/chapter_4/README.md

 ## Deque

 A **deque** is a dynamic array whose size can be efficiently changed at both ends of the array.
 Like `vector`, a deque provides the functions `push_back()` and `pop_back()`, but it also includes `push_fron()` and `pop_front()`.

+## Stack

+A **stack** is a data structure that provids two $O(1)$ time complexity operations: adding an element to the top, and removing an element from the top.
+It's only possible to access to top element of the stack.

+## Queue

+A **queue** also provides two $O(1)$ time operations: adding an element to the end of the queue, and removinf the first element in the queue.
+It's only possible to access to first and last element of a queue.